redkubes/quickstart/linode/README.md

 At the end of the logs of the installer job, you will find the `URL` and the `credentials` to log into the Otomi console.

-Follow the post installation steps [here.](../post-install/README.md)
+Now follow the activation instructions [here.](https:otomi.io/docs/get-started/activation)